OPEN CALL

 NOT INCLUDED IN THE PROGRAM

-• Meals
+- Meals

-• Personal artwork documentation
+- Personal work documentation

-SUBMIT YOUR PROJECT!!
+APPLY WITH YOUR PROJECT!!

 APPLICATION SUBMISSION AND PROPOSAL HERE

-Until February 15, 2025.**Applications from interested in next editions will be considered. ( November 2025) If applicable, please mention it in your letter of intent.
+Applications from those interested in participating in the 2026 editions will also be considered.
+If this is your case, please mention it in your letter of intent.

 SELECTION CRITERIA

-The selection of proposals will be made by the curatorial team of AAMM / Ambos Mundos, who will act as the selection committee.
-The beneficiaries will be notified via email and their names will be published on the Residencia Epecuén and AAMM websites and social media.
+The selection of proposals will be made by the curatorial team of AAMM / Ambos Mundos, who will serve as the selection committee.
+Selected participants will be notified by email and published on the Residencia Epecuén and AAMM websites and social media.

 CONSIDERATIONS AND ACCEPTANCE